TheBanHammer/ToasterChan/README.md

 Command | Aliases | Description
 --- | --- | ---
+!heroesneverdie |  | Revives the room chat.
+!highnoon |  | Kills all chat in the room.
 !rig |  | Rigs a roulette for a specific user.